 Currently, Section 6A-1 of the Election Code prohibits a county which has a city, village or incorporated town operating under the City Election Law from establishing a county board of election commissioners.
 The City of Peoria is one of eight municipalities in Illinois which has adopted and is now operating under the provisions of the City Election Law.
-The Bill amends Section 6A-1 of the Election Code and authorizes Peoria County, by referendum, to establish a county board of election commissioners.
+The Act amends Section 6A-1 of the Election Code and authorizes Peoria County, by referendum, to establish a county board of election commissioners.
 If the referendum is approved, the board of election commissioners of Peoria County will supersede the board of election commissioners of the City of Peoria.

-The Bill also amends Article 6A of the Election Code and establishes a county board of election commissioners for Lake County.
-If the Bill becomes law, a county board of election commissioners will replace the county clerk as the election authority in Lake County.
+The Act also amends Article 6A of the Election Code and establishes a county board of election commissioners for Lake County.
+The county board of election commissioners will replace the county clerk as the election authority in Lake County.